 The new charges stem from the alleged theft by Rogers of three hard drives containing images valued at $364,167.
 In March he pleaded guilty in federal court after reaching a plea agreement that acknowledged he took part in an effort "to fraudulently obtain at least approximately $10 million" from investors, financial institutions and customers.
 Prosecutors say Rogers used a variety of schemes that included false pretenses, misrepresentations and lies.

 At one time Rogers was a high-flying businessman trading in rare sports memorabilia.
-He also secured deals to acquire the photo archives of newspapers around that country.
+He also secured deals to acquire the photo archives of newspapers around the country.
 At the time of a February 2013 interview with KUAR News, one of his companies had just begun scanning the collection of the Miami Herald, as well as the other 28 papers owned by McClatchy Company.
 Rogers spoke about how he grew his business in that direction.

 "This business really started off extremely small," Rogers said.
 "I had a large collection, several hundred thousand photos that I had collected just as an obsessive collector since a child and when I realized you could monetize these images if you had them digitized, I began that process.
 In the beginning it was just me on a flat bed scanner doing a few hundred a week.
 I saw the income that could be derived out of that, so I hired some employees."